 Subject lines for welcome emails from beauty brands

 We got welcome emails from 80% of analyzed beauty brands, the half of which turned their emails into a welcome series.

-For example, Olay used the first email to welcome the new subscriber and thank for the signup with the first order special offer.
+For example, Olay used their first email to welcome the new subscriber and thank them for their signup with a first order special offer.
 Its subject line fully reflected the content of their email.
-By the way, the email looked rather personal as in the subject line, the company was addressing the subscriber directly by name.
+By the way, the email looks rather personalized as in the subject line, the company was addressing the subscriber directly by name.

 The company’s second email pointed out how the user can benefit from the membership.
 The brand offered subscribers the expert skincare advice and shared their customers experience of using the company’s products.

 With their third email, the company tried to bring value and treated their recipients with a personalized offer.
 The brand asked the subscriber to send a selfie to get a personal skincare plan.
-Subscribers didn’t even have to open the email to fish that out — a glimpse on the subject line was enough.
+Subscribers didn’t even have to open the email to find that out — a glimpse at the subject line was enough.

 Subject line length in emails from beauty brands

 Studies show that users are more likely to open an email if the subject line is between six to ten words.
 In our case, 70% of the companies followed this rule — their subject lines fitted into that marker.